Giant Asteroid 2018 GE3 Just Had A Close Call With Earth, And No One Saw It Coming

 With all the commotion going on over the weekend — as NASA prepared for the launch of its new planet-hunting satellite, Transiting Exoplanet Survey (TESS) — the U.S. space agency was taken completely by surprise and didn’t even realize 2018 GED was coming.

-The giant asteroid was sighted a mere 21 hours before its closest approach to Earth, by the Catalina Sky Survey in Tucson.
+The giant asteroid was sighted a mere 21 hours before its closest approach to Earth by the Catalina Sky Survey in Tucson.
 Astronomers at the NASA-sponsored program first locked eyes on 2018 GE3 on Saturday (April 14) at 5:23 a.m.
 EDT (09:23 GMT).

 Almost a day later, asteroid 2018 GE3 came whizzing by at about half the distance between Earth and the moon, notes Fox News.